 A highlight of the Awards Gala was Movieguide®’s presentation of a Lifetime Achievement Award for Communicating and Living the Good News to The Rev. Pat Robertson, founder of the Christian Broadcasting Network, The Family Channel, Regent University, and Operation Blessing.

 On the red carpet before the presentation, Mr. Robertson talked about receiving the award.

 “It’s a great honor,” he said.
 “I think the honor belongs to Ted and Movieguide®.
 I think they’re doing such a superb job.
 It’s my privilege to be able to support them, but I’m deeply touched by this honor and I know it’ll resound to the credit of this organization and hopefully what we’ve done.”

 Getting back to the Oscars, Moveguide® was pleased to see HACKSAW RIDGE get a couple awards.
 The choice of ZOOTOPIA as Best Animated Film was also a good decision.

 The evening belonged, however, to Viola Davis, winner of the Best Actress in a Supporting Award for her performance as the long-suffering Christian wife of a troubled, bitter man in FENCES, directed by Denzel Washington.

 Davis gave the most heartfelt speech of the evening and was one of the few winners who honored God from the stage along with the usual family members and professional colleagues.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!